cancer

 reducing proliferation and inducing apoptosis in diverse cancer cells such as

-and melanoma, we evaluated whether CB1 is a potential drug target in
+cancer, and melanoma, we evaluated whether CB1 is a potential

 These results support the notion that cannabinoid receptor agonists could